grey-fish/grey-fish.github.io/Natas/Level13.md

   PNG file  -> `8950` `4e47` `0d0a` `1a0a`<br/>
   JPEG file -> `ffd8` `ffe0`<br/>

 Now we need to edit first couple of bytes of the file to match the jpeg signature.
-I followed below steps
+I followed below steps:

-  1. Insert some blank space at the start of our file
+  1. Insert some blank space at the start of our file<br/>
-  2. Open the binary file normally with vim `vim <file name>`
+  2. Open the binary file normally with vim `vim <file name>`<br/>
-  3. Convert them to xxd-human readable format `:%!xxd`
+  3. Convert them to xxd-human readable format `:%!xxd`<br/>
-  4. Edit the hex part in the left, where there is now space hex code
+  4. Edit the hex part in the left, where there is now space hex code<br/>
-  5. Convert xxd-human readable format back to binary `:%!xxd -r > newshell.php`
+  5. Convert xxd-human readable format back to binary `:%!xxd -r > newshell.php`<br/>

 Below is a visual log of above process.
 1. Opened our shell.php in vim and convert to hex code using `xxd`